attack-monkey/App-Wide-Functional-JS/README.md

 Principles
 ----------

-1 An application should have application stored in one place.
+1. An application should have application stored in one place.
-2 An application should at any time be able to log the current state as well as x previous states for holistic comparision of state changes.
+2. An application should at any time be able to log the current state as well as x previous states for holistic comparision of state changes.
-3
+3. sdf

 Functional vs Object Oriented
 -----------------------------